-540 Sponsored Programs on this initiative.
-In addition, the Foundation provides a mechanism for faculty to pursue research and outreach activities that the University finds difficult to implement given state 541 542 regulation.
-Examples include the Amazon Center for Education and Environmental Research in 543 Peru, the Southeastern Pennsylvania Autism Resource Center, and the proposed field station in 544 Rwanda to support WCU faculty and student research on primates.
-The Foundation also hosts the 545 Troops to Teachers program, an initiative of the U.S. Defense Department, which prepares and 546 places retired military in teaching positions in schools.
-And revenues generated by USH provide 547 WCU with more than \$1 million annually in new unrestricted funds that support initiatives and help 548 overcome reductions resulting from changes in the funding formulas.
-USH also provides funding 549 for the annual Presidential Lecture Series which brings noted speakers to campus such as Bob 550 Woodward, Dan Rather, Cokie Roberts, and Jane Pauley.

-West Chester University's Alumni Association is a 501(c)3 organization affiliated with the University.
-Its mission is to increase alumni engagement with the University leading to financial support and advocacy.
-Serving more than 90,000 graduates, the Alumni Association and the Office of Alumni Relations sponsor an array of activities and events ranging from active social media communications to more than 100 annual events held both on campus and across the nation.
-The Association also offers alumni discount programs for goods and services and awards scholarships from the revenues generated by those programs.
-Since the adoption of the Becoming More fundraising campaign, the Alumni Relations Office has more than doubled its program offerings, established nearly a dozen new alumni chapters, and has increased web-based memberships (Facebook, Twitter, Linkedin, and Pinterest) by nearly 150 percent.
-These efforts have played a significant role in connecting alumni to their alma mater and encouraging philanthropy.
-To that end, the Alumni Association and WCU Foundation have developed a close working relationship to identify, cultivate, solicit and steward alumni donors.
-This includes the joint purchase of a new facility in 2014 to house both organizations and expand the space available for cultivating alumni involvement and support.
+- 543 Sponsored Programs on this initiative.
+In addition, the Foundation provides a mechanism for faculty - to pursue research and outreach activities that the University finds difficult to implement given state - regulation.
+Examples include the Amazon Center for Education and Environmental Research in - 546Peru, the Southeastern Pennsylvania Autism Resource Center, and the proposed field station in - 547Rwanda to support WCU faculty and student research on primates.
+The Foundation also hosts the - 548 Troops to Teachers program, an initiative of the U.S. Defense Department, which prepares and - 549 places retired military in teaching positions in schools.
+And revenues generated by USH provide - 550 WCU with more than \$1 million annually in new unrestricted funds that support initiatives and help 551 overcome reductions resulting from changes in the funding formulas.
+USH also provides funding - overcome reductions resulting from changes in the funding formulas.
+USH also provides funding for the annual Presidential Lecture Series which brings noted speakers to campus such as Bob - 553 Woodward, Dan Rather, Cokie Roberts, and Jane Pauley. - 554 West Chester University's Alumni Association is a 501(c)3 organization affiliated with the University. - 555 Its mission is to increase alumni engagement with the University leading to financial support and - advocacy.
+Serving more than 90,000 graduates, the Alumni Association and the Office of Alumni - 557 Relations sponsor an array of activities and events ranging from active social media communications - to more than 100 annual events held both on campus and across the nation.
+The Association also - 559 offers alumni discount programs for goods and services and awards scholarships from the revenues - 560 generated by those programs.
+Since the adoption of the Becoming More fundraising campaign, the - Alumni Relations Office has more than doubled its program offerings, established nearly a dozen - new alumni chapters, and has increased web-based memberships (Facebook, Twitter, Linkedin, and Pinterest) by nearly 150 percent.
+These efforts have played a significant role in connecting alumni to - their alma mater and encouraging philanthropy.
+To that end, the Alumni Association and WCU - 565 Foundation have developed a close working relationship to identify, cultivate, solicit and steward - alumni donors.
+This includes the joint purchase of a new facility in 2014 to house both organizations - 567 and expand the space available for cultivating alumni involvement and support. - 568 569